langflow-ai/langflow/docs/docs/Configuration/configuration-auto-saving.md

 ## Auto-saving {#auto-saving}

-When Langflow is in Auto-saving mode, all changes are saved automatically.
+When Langflow is in auto-saving mode, all changes are saved automatically.
 Auto-save progress is indicated in the left side of the top bar.

-* When a flow is being saved, a Loading icon indicates that the flow is being saved in the database.
+* When a flow is being saved, a loading icon indicates that the flow is being saved in the database.

-* If you try to exit the flow page before auto-save completes, a dialog will appear to confirm you want to exit before the flow has saved.
+* If you try to exit the flow page before auto-save completes, you are prompted to confirm you want to exit before the flow has saved.

-* When the flow has successfully saved, click the 'Exit' button.
+* When the flow has successfully saved, click **Exit**.

-## Disable Auto Saving {#environment}
+## Disable auto-saving {#environment}

 To disable auto-saving,